Isla Mujeres – Swimming With Whale Sharks in Mexico

 200 of the biggest fish in the ocean and we’re about to jump in in the midst of them.

-In rare moments I have found myself embracing the “live free, die young” spirit – and it was one of those moments.
+In rare moments I find myself fully embracing the “live free, die young” spirit – and it was one of those moments.
+Swimming with whale sharks is the main reason we came to Mexico after all.
 Surprising myself and Jack, I found myself waddling forward.
 “Ok, I’m ready” and swung my legs around so I was sitting on the side of the boat.
+I tried to ignore the little voices inside my head (you know, the ones called “common” and “sense”?)

 “Free Willy!” – the guide screams and we both jumped in.